RedHatNordicsSA/linux4win/content/assign3.md

 # Management of several servers using Cockpit

+Yes it is possible to manage several servers with one cockpit instance.
+Lets start to set this up

 ## Create a ssh key to use for authentication

 ## Distribute the ssh key to the servers to be managed